 Epsilon Lyrae, popularly known as the Double Double, is a multiple star system located in the constellation Lyra.
 Composed of at least five stars, the system lies at an approximate distance of 160 light years from Earth.
-The two brightest components, Epsilon1 Lyrae and Epsilon2 Lyrae, have apparent magnitudes of 4.66 and 4.59 and are visible to the naked eye from areas without light-pollution.
+The two brightest components, Epsilon1 Lyrae and Epsilon2 Lyrae, have apparent magnitudes of 4.66 and 4.59 and are visible without binoculars from areas without light-pollution.
 Telescopes resolve each component into a pair of white stars, making the Double Double a popular target among both stargazers and astronomers.

 In telescopes, each of the components is resolved into a pair of stars in close orbit, earning the system the nickname Double Double.
 The components of Epsilon1 Lyrae – Epsilon1 Lyrae A and Epsilon1 Lyrae B – are separated by about 2.6 arcseconds.
 They have apparent magnitudes of 4.7 and 6.2 and shine at a combined magnitude of 4.66 from a distance of 162 light years.
 The two stars complete an orbit every 1,804.41 years.
 The physical distance between them is about 140 astronomical units.
 The stars have a highly eccentric orbit that brings them as close together as 73 astronomical units and takes them as far apart as 400 astronomical units.